benrr101/node-taglib-sharp/docs/classes/OggTag.md

 • `get` **isCompilation**(): `boolean`

-Gets whether or not the album described by the current instance is a compilation.
+Gets whether the album described by the current instance is a compilation.

 #### Returns